leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/analysis/README.rst

 It should be noted that SMIC (Semiconductor Manufacturer International Corporation), the largest Chinese semiconductor manufacturing company (Beddor), has the lowest stock price of the four.
-If that is any indication of the state of China's nascent semiconductor industry, then it is still leagues behind its North American and Asian counterparts.
+If that is any indication of the state of The People's Republic of China's nascent semiconductor industry, then it is still leagues behind its North American and East Asian counterparts.

 "Without prior expertise you are lost", says The Economist ("The pivot").
 China would do well to remember that.
 Even if another company could match TSMC's capabilities, TSMC would already be working on the next generation